Reading Lists for Beginning Quantitative Analysts

-This post is part 3 of a series of Reading Lists for Beginner Quants.
-Other posts in the series concentrate on Derivative Pricing, C++ Programming and Python Programming:
+This post is part of a series of reading lists for beginner quantitative analysts.
+Other posts in the series concentrate on Derivatives Pricing, C++ Programming and Python Programming:

 Finite Difference Methods